IEEE Power and Energy Society Entity Annual Report 2016

 High Voltage Fuses Subcommittee

-- 45 – IEEE Standard for Design Test Specifications for High Voltage (> 1000 V) Distribution Class Enclosed Single-Pole Air Switches
+- C37.45 – IEEE Standard for Design Test Specifications for High Voltage (> 1000 V) Distribution Class Enclosed Single-Pole Air Switches

 We expect a comparable level of published standards documents in 2017.

-The High Voltage Switches Subcommittee has four active Working Groups, which is a large number of Working Groups for a Subcommittee with only 12 active participants.
+The High Voltage Switches Subcommittee has four active Working Groups, which is many Working Groups for a Subcommittee with only 12 active participants.
 Work is underway to increase Subcommittee membership in 2017.

 Some of our members are significant contributors to the IEEE Standards Association governance process.
-Ted Burse and Doug Edwards are each members of the 2017 Standards Board.
+Ted Burse and Doug Edwards are each a member of the 2017 Standards Board.
 Doug Edwards is a member of AUDCOM and REVCOM.
 Ted Burse is a member of NESCOM and the Chair of PROCOM.

-The Switchgear Committee plans and executes their own meetings.
+The Switchgear Committee plans and executes their own meetings with support from IEEE MEC team for hotel contract negotiation.
 Revenue comes from registration fees charges attendees and from support from corporations.
 Expenses are those related to meetings (catering, audio/visual, social events, and similar.)